jaredcooney/OSSU-Computer-Science/README.md

 is periodically updated as technologies change and new courses are offered, some of the courses listed on the page linked above will likely differ from the ones that I have taken by the time I finish the program.

-As a final note, I may also upload some projects from relevant courses that I've taken outside of the OSSU curriculum.

 -Jared Cooney